meteor/meteor/outlines/blaze.md

 # Blaze

-1. Introduction to Blaze -- the tracker-backed handlebars like templating syntax
+1. Introduction to Spacebars -- the tracker-backed handlebars like templating syntax
   1. Example of spacebars syntax, data context + helpers
   2. Data contexts and access - name lookup (`.`, `this`, `..`, `[0]`), and null values
   3. Helpers, arguments, options